The pandemic requires a new industrial strategy

 A European industrial strategy must improve our ability to respond to future crises.
 The pandemic has made clear to us all that certain flows of goods are not reliable in crisis situations.
 Stockpiling medical supplies, for example, may be part of the solution, but it is impossible to know what the next crisis will be and what resources will be needed when the time comes.
 Large emergency supplies alone are therefore not enough.

 At the same time, we must continue to create favourable conditions for the production of goods and services in the EU.
-A strong industrial and production base are important for a viable, innovative and resilient economy in Sweden and in Europe.
+A strong industrial base is important for a viable, innovative and resilient economy in Sweden and in Europe.
 European companies and subcontractors – particularly small and medium-sized enterprises – must be attractive business partners able to be part of global production chains.
-We must also seek to ensure fair competition requiring foreign enterprises in the single market to follow the same rules as European enterprises.
+We must also seek to ensure level playing field requiring foreign enterprises in the single market to follow the same rules as European enterprises.

 A prerequisite for the EU’s success in leading the green transition is securing access to innovation-critical metals and minerals for use in climate technology innovation.
 These are raw materials such as lithium and cobalt that are often concentrated in only a few countries outside of Europe.